 When it comes to communication, here are three mistakes you should absolutely avoid if you want to retain your sustaining members:

-- Failing To Update Them On Progress: Donors don’t just contribute because they are nice, they do it because they believe in your cause and they want to help progress it forward.
+- Failing to update donors on progress: Donors don’t just contribute because they are nice, they do it because they believe in your cause and they want to help progress it forward.
 Many subscribing members who choose to stop contributing do so because they don’t feel that the NPO is transparent about how they are using their donations.

 To collect recurring donations, you need to have the right payment solutions in place.
 Ultimately, your system should offer the highest level of convenience to both donors and the organization.
 It should allow automated donations to take place with no effort from either party.
 Here are a few tips to help you develop the best system for collecting donations.